Inference for Low-rank Models without Estimating the Rank: Model and Estimation

 \section{Model and Estimation}

 In the linear model \eqref{eq:model}, we assume that the matrix $\bf\Mstar$ has a low-rank structure:

 where $\bm\beta$ is an $N\times r$ matrix of rescaled left singular vectors, and $\bfF$ is a $T\times r$ matrix of the rescaled right singular vectors; rescaled by the singular values.
-Our model \eqref{eq:model2} has several important applications.

-\begin{example}[Factor models] If $X_{it}=1$ for all $(i,t)$, the equation \eqref{eq:model2} simplifies to a factor model: $\bfY={\bf\Mstar}+\bfE={\bm \beta} \bfF'+ \bfE$.
-In this application, the low-rank matrix coefficient $\bf\Mstar$ corresponds to the common component of a factor model, where $\bm \beta$ and $\bfF$ are respectively the loadings and factors. \end{example}

-\begin{example}[Varying coefficients model] When we allow $\bfX$ to be a general regressor matrix, \eqref{eq:model2} represents a varying coefficient model, in which the coefficients in ${\bm\beta} \bfF'$ may vary over time and across individuals, providing more flexibility to capture complex relationships between the dependent and independent variables. \end{example}
+Model \eqref{eq:model2} has numerous applications including varying coefficient models, heterogeneous treatment effects \citep{athey2021matrix}, and matrix completion problems.